-XFINITY: It’s Time for a Stand-Alone – After another much needed off-weekend, the NASCAR XFINITY Series regulars will have their first true chance to reach Victory Lane at a non-plate track this year.
+Xfinity Series: It’s Time for a Standalone – After another much needed off-weekend, the NASCAR Xfinity Series regulars will have their first true chance to reach Victory Lane at a non-plate track this year.
 Heading over to the stand-alone event in Iowa on Sunday, the division’s drivers will be up against very few (if any) Cup Series stars.

-Camping World Truck Series – They say it isn’t necessary to have relatives in Kansas in order to be happy.
-Friday night at Kansas Speedway was a very happy time for the three-truck organization of Thorsport Racing as all three trucks finished in the top 5 in the Toyota Tundra 250.
+Camping World Truck Series – They say it isn’t necessary to have relatives in Kansas to be happy.
+Friday night at Kansas Speedway was a very happy time for the three-truck organization of ThorSport Racing, as all three trucks finished in the top five in the Toyota Tundra 250.
 With Matt Crafton, the two-time reigning champion has proven to be a weekly contender and outlasted the field to grab his second win of 2015 and seventh of his 16-year career.
-The No. 88 Toyota raced into the top 5 before the quickest truck of the night, Erik Jones, ran out of fuel followed by Daniel Suarez and Tyler Reddick.
+The No. 88 Toyota raced into the top five before the quickest truck of the night, Erik Jones, ran out of fuel, followed by Daniel Suarez and Tyler Reddick.